-Common Mistakes People Make When Selling a Business
+Common Business Mistakes People Make When Selling a Business

-Maybe you have been running your business a long time, and you are looking at retirement.
-Or perhaps you have been working the same business for a long time and feel like it is time to move on to a new venture.
+Common business mistakes while you have been running your business a long time, and you are looking at retirement.
+Or perhaps you have been working in the same business for a long time and feel like it is time to move on to a new venture.
 Whatever your reason, you feel like now is the time to sell.

 However, when it comes to business and investment, timing is everything.
 Unfortunately, people typically make mistakes in this area.
-When selling a business there are many factors to consider, and more often than not if the seller is not cognizant of these mistakes and does not work to avoid them, selling a business can have a negative effect on their financial future.
+When selling a business, avoid these mistakes, there are many factors to consider, and more often than not if the seller is not cognizant of these mistakes and does not work to avoid them, selling a business can have a negative effect on their financial future.

 Here are a few of the most common mistakes people make when selling a business and how to avoid them.